Weyl's law for singular Riemannian manifolds: Abstract

 \section{Abstract}

 We study the asymptotic growth of the eigenvalues of the Laplace-Beltrami operator on singular Riemannian manifolds, where all geometrical invariants appearing in classical spectral asymptotics are unbounded, and the total volume can be infinite.
-Under suitable assumptions on the curvature blow-up, we show how the singularity influences the Weyl's asymptotics and the localization of the eigenfunctions for large frequencies.
+Under suitable assumptions on the curvature blow-up, we show how the singularity influences the Weyl's asymptotics.
 Our main motivation comes from the construction of singular Riemannian metrics with prescribed non-classical Weyl's law.
-Namely, for any non-decreasing slowly varying function $\vv$ (possibly unbounded) we construct a singular Riemannian structure whose spectrum is discrete and satisfies
+Namely, for any non-decreasing slowly varying function $\vv$ we construct a singular Riemannian structure whose spectrum is discrete and satisfies